nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 }
 ```

-But, there's a better and simpler way, that avoids branching altogether and uses XOR:
+But there's a better and simpler way that avoids branching altogether and uses XOR:

 ```cpp
 void toggle_nth_bit(uint32_t *n, uint8_t nth) {